telerik/winforms-docs/datalayout/customize-layout-mode.md

 ---
 title: Customize Layout Mode
-page_title: Customize Layout Mode | UI for WinForms Documentation
+page_title: Customize Layout Mode | RadDataLayout
 description: This article shows how one can use the layout customization dialog.
 slug: winforms/datalayout/customize-layout-mode
 tags: customize,layout,mode